LearnOnDemandSystems/docs/tms/end-user-student-faqs/basics/dashboard.md

 ---
-title: "Student dashboard"
+Title: "Student dashboard"
-ispublished: true
+IsPublished: true
 ---

 # How to use the Student Dashboard